 - A fine not exceeding $50,000 or twice the amount of money involved in the fraud, whichever amount is greater

-However, when the prosecutor secures a misdemeanors conviction against you for participating in this form or type of auto insurance fraud, you will be subject to the following probable consequences:
+However, when the prosecutor secures a misdemeanor conviction against you for participating in this form of auto insurance fraud, you will be subject to the following probable consequences:

 - A fine not exceeding $1,000

 Typically, prosecutors will treat a second conviction for violating any of the above auto insurance statutes as a felony and might make you subject to the consequences mentioned above.
 In most car insurance fraud cases, the prosecutor will file several counts of PC 550 offenses and at least one charge for violating Business and Professions Code Section 810.